diamondtyler1/SpidermanSimulator/README.md

 # SpidermanSimulator
-diamond tyler is not a virgin
+diamond tyler is a virgin (edited by request from diamond tyler)